PMTA lab testing of e-liquid.

 These services offer comprehensive support that covers every stage of the PMTA journey, from the initial product assessment and strategy development to compiling the scientific data and submitting the final application.
 The goal is to build a robust case demonstrating that your product is “appropriate for the protection of public health.”
 A consulting partner helps you gather the necessary evidence, conduct the right studies, and present everything according to the FDA’s strict standards.
 Essentially, they handle the heavy lifting of regulatory compliance so you can focus on your product.

-How the FDA PMTA Process Works
+Breaking Down the FDA PMTA Process

 The PMTA is the main pathway for getting the FDA’s permission to legally market a new tobacco or nicotine product in the United States.
 To sell your product, you must secure a special approval from the agency, known as a “marketing order.”